-The current list of hazardous substances and thresholds was published in 2015, see Schedule 1 of 1The Planning (Hazardous Substances) Regulations 20152 (as amended).
+The current list of hazardous substances and thresholds in available in Schedule 1 of 1The Planning (Hazardous Substances) Regulations 20152 (as amended).

 HSC is an important mechanism in the control of major accident hazards.
 It is designed to regulate the presence of hazardous substances so that they cannot be kept or used above specified quantities until the responsible authorities have had the opportunity to assess the risk of an accident and its consequences for people in the surrounding area and for the environment.